Reeds-github/Hero-Mode/README.md

 <li>A few enemies do not appear in the tattle book correctly.</li>

 <li>One enemy has the wrong tattle description.</li>

+<li>Hooktail does not display the correct HP when going into phase 2.</li>

 <li>The Tattle Book itself is not organized correctly.</li>